 - The exploitation of usernames and passwords by nefarious actors continues to be a ripe target due to the increase in credential cracking activities – not to mention the amount of data that can be gleaned by accessing accounts that reuse the same credentials.

 - Reporting parties aren’t always the target.
 Many of those reporting incidents were compromised through third-party vendors.

 Download the full ITRC 2018 End-of-Year Data Breach Report

 Thank you for reviewing our Data Breach Report.

-In an effort to continue to meet our mission to provide victims of identity crimes – like data breaches, cybercrime, scams and fraud – FREE remediation services and support, we invite you to make a contribution to ensuring that we can maintain our unique level of service at no-cost.
+In an effort to continue to meet our mission to provide victims of identity crimes – like data breaches, cybercrime, scams and fraud – FREE remediation services and support.

 If you would like to reference the material in any of our data breach reports, you can request permission by emailing firstname.lastname@example.org with the information about your usage and its distribution.